Blockchain

 Adding a chain

-A new chain is registration only, provided its DEXes reuse modeled events: add the Chain, its RPC
+A new chain is registration only if its DEXes reuse modeled events:

-client, and the per-DEX registrations.
-A chain that brings a new family needs the design pass above.
+A new protocol family needs the design pass above.

 Current limitations